kwolbachia/Visualization_toolset/README.md

 	- [n6]  yellow
 * now when you press space and numerical keys from 1 to 7, you can toggle the corresponding channels.

-* __Installation :__
-	- Place the Visualization_toolset.ijm file in the toolset directory of your ImageJ or Fiji application.
-(ImageJ/Macros/toolsets)
-	- You will now find the toolset in the "More Tools" menu of imageJ bar [>>] button